alex-calderwood/there-and-back/README.md

 - The system is written primarily in Python.
 We've only tested using Python 3.10, but other versions should work as well.

 - We use Glaive to generate our plans, which uses the Java 7 runtime.
 We've included the Glaive Jar file and call it from our code, but you'll need to have Java 7 installed; we've had success using [jEnv](https://www.jenv.be/) as our Java manager.
+Using Java 7 standalone also works.

 #### Preparation